andr-groth/VAE-precip-predict/data/README.md

 # Example data

-In this folder, we provide example data for the Jupyter notebook examples in the `examples/` folder.
+In this folder, we provide example data for the Jupyter notebook examples in the repositories `examples/` folder.
 The data is in netCDF format and has been prepared with the help of the CDO scripts, which are available at:

 > https://github.com/andr-groth/cdo-scripts